glennhickey/teHmm/README.md

 Installation
 -----

 Python 2.7, NumPy, Cython and BedTools are required for this package to run.
-As it stands now, they must be manually installed first.
+We are working on a one-shot installer, but as it stands now, they must be manually installed first.
 Normally this is a straightforward process using `easy_install` for the Python packages and `apt-get` (Linux) or `Mac Ports` (OSX) for everything else.
 This is a complete list of the dependencies is as follows (Make sure PATH and PYTHONPATH are updated accordingly):
 * [git](http://git-scm.com/downloads)
 * [python 2.7](http://www.python.org/getit/)
 * [cython 0.19.2](http://docs.cython.org/src/quickstart/install.html)